Airbnb is great! No Airbnb-alternative booking platform is trying to take that away from them.

 I really hope Booking.com needs no introduction.
 With over 28 million listings across most of the planet and operating in 43 different languages, there is really no reason not to be using Booking.com at this point!
 But now they’ve branched out from their original slice of the market and are getting involved with holiday rentals.

 This is kinda the opposite end of the spectrum to Homestay.
-You’ll find apartments and home rentals on Booking.com but with the much more streamlined hotel-style check-in that you’re accustomed to from them.
+In addition to classic hotel rooms, you’ll also find apartments and home rentals on Booking.com, but with the much more streamlined hotel-style check-in that you’re accustomed to from them.
 You can generally expect even less host-interaction than you’d get from Airbnb.

 Agoda – The Airbnb Alternative for Asia and Beyond!